saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 ---
 layout: post
 title:  "Let's code a TCP/IP stack, 3: TCP Basics & Handshake"
-date:   2016-04-25 09:00:00
+date:   2016-05-15 09:00:00
-categories: [tcp/ip, tutorial, c programming, ip, icmp, networking, linux]
+categories: [tcp/ip, tutorial, c programming, ip, networking, linux]
 permalink: lets-code-tcp-ip-stack-3-tcp-handshake/
-description: "This time in our tutorial userspace TCP/IP stack we will implement a minimum viable IP layer and test it with ICMP echo requests.
-We will take a look at the headers of IPv4 and ICMPv4 and describe how to check them for integrity.
-Some features, such as IP fragmentation, are left as an exercise for the reader."
+description: "Now that our userspace TCP/IP stack has minimal implementations for Ethernet and IPv4, it is time to look into the dreaded Transmission Control Protocol (TCP).
+Operating on the fourth OSI networking layer, transport, TCP is responsible for repairing erroneous connections and faults in packet delivery.
+Indeed, TCP is the workhorse of the Internet, providing reliable communications in virtually all computer networking today."
 ---

 Now that our userspace TCP/IP stack has minimal implementations for Ethernet and IPv4, it is time to look into the dreaded Transmission Control Protocol (TCP).